Try Mediation If You’re Having Caregiving Issues with Siblings

 In some situations, an elder law attorney, financial planner, hired caregiver, or geriatric care manager may also attend to provide their expertise.

-Almost 40% of adult children who cared for a parent said they had major conflict with a sibling.
+Nearly 40% of adult children who cared for a parent reported a significant conflict with a sibling.

 These conflicts can come from issues like: